 Self-made millionaires don’t become wealthy by waiting for money to be handed to them.
-Instead, they take the time that most people spend watching television and playing on their smart phones and use it to educate themselves on how to accumulate wealth.
+Instead, they take the time that most people spend watching television and playing on their smartphones and use it to educate themselves on how to accumulate wealth.

 Most millionaires will tell you that education is key to becoming a millionaire.
 And it doesn’t necessarily have to mean a formal education.
-There are a multitude of resources via the Internet and books that teach people how to build wealth.
+There is a multitude of resources via the Internet and books that teach people how to build wealth.

 Whether or not you take the time to read that information and learn about it, however, is up to you.
 But if you’re serious about achieving millionaire status then you’ve got to commit to learning from those who have already achieved what you want to achieve.